abdi0987/blog/_posts/2015-08-15-MVC-Pattern.markdown

     }
 ```
-If the <i> element seems alien to you don't worry i'm using a css framework that handels the look of the website we need to worry about the logic
+If the i element seems alien to you don't worry i'm using a css framework that handels the look of the website , we need to worry about the logic.

 In the render function we are looping through pizzas and creating a li element for each one

 for the setEvents we are adding event listeners for every button and executing the correct task